In order to send agreements to your prospects for E-Signature, you will need to upload your PDF form into the CRM and map it to the lead.

 - Dropdown-To-Text (lead drop-down mapped to a PDF text field)

 - Checkbox-To-Checkbox (lead checkbox mapped to a PDF checkbox)

 - Dropdown-To-Checkboxes (lead drop-down options mapped to PDF check-boxes)

-Here is how to rename your checkboxes for these two types of mapping.
+Here's how to rename your checkboxes for Dropdown-To-Checkboxes mapping.

 To illustrate this procedure, we’ll use the following example of a lead drop-down menu (Type of Ownership) and the PDF check-boxes that are being mapped to it:

 |Lead Drop-down:||PDF Checkboxes:|